-Within HHS, ACF is tasked with promoting the economic and social well-being of children, youth, and families by providing resources to enhance access to human services.
+Within HHS, ACF is the primary agency tasked with promoting the economic and social well-being of children, youth, and families by providing resources to enhance access to human services.
 ACF's multiple offices provide programs that benefit rural areas on issues ranging from prevention and treatment of child abuse and family violence to supporting early childhood development and education.